 A few areas of localized erosion on the North Slope have been identified by JSAI (2019).
 Erosion of these areas occurred before stormwater conveyance improvements were made between 2012 and 2016.
 Total area is less than 0.25 acre.
 These localized areas will be filled with soil-mulch mix stockpiled near the Office.
-Grass seed will be added to the soil-mulch mix.
+The approved grass seed mix used for other WRP reclamation efforts will be placed after cover placement.